SEB-Core/mongoose-recipes/README.md

 )
 ```

-Then, you need to use Mongoose's `.model()` method again to turn your regular schema into a true model.
+Then, you need to use **Mongoose**'s `.model()` method again to turn your regular schema into a true model.
 You do that with this line:

 ```js
 const Recipe = mongoose.model('Recipe', recipeSchema)